cs343d/assignment1-MiniAPL-release/README.md

 ## Grading and Submission

+The only file you should modify is [compiler.cpp](compiler.cpp).
 Parsing and type-checking are already done for you.
 Your job is to implement methods / functions labeled with: `// STUDENTS: FILL IN THIS FUNCTION`.
 Your implementation should generate code whose behavior matches the examples in [./expected_results/](./expected_results/).
 The assignment will be graded as a whole out of 100 points.

 ### Extra Credit